This guide is designed to provide detailed instructions on configuring IceWarp in a hybrid environment with Microsoft 365.

 Open Powershell -> Install-Module ExchangeOnlineManagement → Import-Module ExchangeOnlineManagement → Connect-ExchangeOnline -UserPrincipalName <username> → Set-AcceptedDomain -Identity x3solar.com -DomainType InternalRelay

-Where the "username" is Microsoft 365 account you have been using.
+Where the "username" is the Microsoft 365 account you have been using.

 3. Add or create a user